cubeacon/ios-cubeacon-sample/README.md

 ```

 ## Changelog ##
+* 1.3.2 (April, 29, 2015)
+  - Fix optional parameter when downloading data from cloud
 * 1.3.1 (March 19, 2015)
   - Add support `#user` on `UILocalnotification`.
   - Add method to enable debug logging from Cubeacon SDK